yomotsu/camera-controls/readme.md

 #### `getTarget( out )`

-Return its current gazing target, which is the center position of the orbit.
+Returns its current gazing target, which is the center position of the orbit.

 | Name  | Type            | Description |
 | ----- | --------------- | ----------- |